jhyn1687/holodash/public/exhibition.md

 <img src="poster.png" className="post-img" />

 This week, we are putting the final touches on HoloDash.
-Expect v1.0 on Thursday.
+Next release we plan to have:

 - Upgrade shop functionality
 - Augments spawn on boss death